kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Sometimes being a friend means mastering the art of timing.
-There is a time for silence.
-A time to let go and allow people to hurl themselves into their own destiny.
-And a time to prepare to pick up the pieces when it's all over. - Octavia E. Butler
+    ## A true friend is the most precious of all possessions and the one we take the least thought about acquiring. - François de La Rochefoucauld